Cancellation properties for exotic $4$-dimensional positive scalar curvature metrics: Introduction

-Not surprisingly, that $[g_n] \neq [g_m]$ for $n \geq m$ is detected by Seiberg--Witten invariants.
-Note that the psc metrics $g_n$ are all concordant, via $F_n^* (g_0 \oplus dx^2)$.
-To best of the knowledge of the author, these are the only known examples of concordant but not isotopic psc metrics (index theoretic methods cannot address this question at all, see \cite{Hertl} for a high-brown variant of this statement).
+Not surprisingly, that $[g_i] \neq [g_j]$ for $i \neq j$ is detected by Seiberg--Witten invariants.
+Note that the psc metrics $g_i$ are all concordant, via $F_i^* (g_0 \oplus dx^2)$.
+To best of the knowledge of the author, these are the only known examples of concordant but not isotopic psc metrics (index theoretic methods cannot address this question at all, see \cite{Hertl} for a high-brow variant of this statement).

-These examples satisfy ``handle stabilization'': after taking connected sums with sufficiently many $S^2 \times S^2$'s, all the metrics $g_n$ become isotopic.
-More precisely, we may suppose that there is an embedded disc $D^4 \subset M$ fixed (pointwise) by each $f_n$, and we may also suppose that $g_0$ is a torpedo metric inside $D^4$.
-We can therefore take the connected sum of $f_n$ and the identity on $k(S^2 \times S^2)$, and likewise we can take the connected sum of $g_0$ with some suitable standard metric on $k(S^2 \times S^2)$.
-It follows from \cite[Theorem 1.4]{Quinn} (and correction \cite{Gabai}) that after taking connected sum with $k(S^2 \times S^2)$ for suitable $k$, $f_n$ becomes isotopic to the identity, so that $g_n$ and $g_0$ become isotopic (handle stabilization).
+These examples satisfy ``handle stabilization'': after taking the connected sum with sufficiently many copies of $S^2 \times S^2$'s, all the metrics $g_i$ become isotopic.
+More precisely, we may suppose that there is an embedded disc $D^4 \subset M$ fixed (pointwise) by each $f_i$, and we may also suppose that $g_0$ is a torpedo metric inside $D^4$.
+We can therefore take the connected sum of $f_i$ and the identity on $k(S^2 \times S^2)$, and likewise we can take the connected sum of $g_0$ with some suitable standard metric on $k(S^2 \times S^2)$.
+It follows from \cite[Theorem 1.4]{Quinn} (as corrected by \cite{Gabai}) that after taking connected sum with $k(S^2 \times S^2)$ for suitable $k$, $f_i$ becomes isotopic to the identity, so that $g_i$ and $g_0$ become isotopic (handle stabilization).